Paderu revenue division

 Paderu revenue division (or Paderu division) is an revenue division in the Alluri Sitharama Raju district in the Indian state of Andhra Pradesh.
-It is one of the two revenue divisions in the district which consists of eleven mandals under its administration.
+It is one and only revenue divisions in the district which consists of eleven mandals under its administration.
 Paderu is the divisional headquarters.

 Paderu division is situated in the Eastern Ghats and is tribal-dominated.

 Administration

 There are 11 mandals under the administration of Paderu revenue division.
 They are: